pmeletis/metrics_design/GENERATE_RESULTS.md

 Here, we provide a guide for generating Part-aware Panoptic Segmentation (PPS) results as in in our CVPR paper.

-### To do

-**To check**:
- - mIOU evaluator (check that results are the same that we get in the paper)
- - Check that sofa and other things classes with only 1 part are not evaluated at part-level, and also not merged at part-level, because that makes no sense.

-**TODO**:
-- Do full checks for CPP (ungrouped), CPP (grouped), PPP
-- Complete official_evalspec for Pascal

 ## Prepare EvalSpec and dataset information
 Before generating the Part-aware Panoptic Segmentation (PPS) results, you have to specify the dataset you wish to do this for.
 This consists of two parts:
 1. Defining what category definition you wish to use, by using the EvalSpec.